cornerman/i3-easyfocus/README.md

 Focus and select windows in [i3](https://github.com/i3/i3).

-Draws a small label ('a'-'z') on top of each visible container, which can be selected by pressing the corresponding key on the keyboard (cancel with ESC/CR).
+Draws a small label ('a'-'z') on top of each visible container, which can be selected by pressing the corresponding key on the keyboard (cancel with ESC).

 ## Usage